Welcome to Regeneration Insights

 A regular newsletter that explores how businesses can drive systemic change through regeneration, spotlighting models, movements, and ideas that advance social and environmental transformation.

-My name is Christopher Marquis, the Sinyi Professor at the University of Cambridge Judge Business School.
+My name is Christopher Marquis, and I am the Sinyi Professor at the University of Cambridge Judge Business School.
 Prior to Cambridge, I spent seventeen years teaching in the USA at Cornell, Harvard Business School, and the Harvard Kennedy School.

-My recent books include The Profiteers: How Business Privatizes Profit and Socializes Cost (2024), Better Business: How the B Corp is Remaking Capitalism (2020), which won Gold Medal of the Axiom Business Book Awards (2020), and Mao and Markets (2022), a Financial Times “Best Book of 2022.”
+My recent books include The Profiteers: How Business Privatizes Profit and Socializes Cost (2024), Better Business: How the B Corp is Remaking Capitalism (2020), and Mao and Markets (2022), a Financial Times “Best Book of 2022.”

 Some praise for The Profiteers includes: